 The linear nature of the transmission infrastructure, limited earthworks and significant distances between discreet temporary assembly and tower locations, avoids loss of fauna connectivity or permanent alterations to the classification of surrounding landscape character values or remnant ecosystems.
-Notwithstanding, the project will result in loss of canopy cover for line clearance and at tower locations, as well as clearing for ground level vehicle access, particularly within coastal ranges, woodland and riparian landscapes, that will result in unavoidable residual impacts.
-The cumulative impacts across the vast extent of the project (approximately 1,000 km), regardless of the individual dimension, size or scale of individual activities, may reduce the extent and quality of EVNT species habitat to a significant extent.
+Notwithstanding, the project's primary direct impact on the surrounding natural environment will be from vegetation clearing.
+Clearing within mapped habitat areas will result in loss of canopy cover for line clearance and at tower locations, as well as clearing for ground level vehicle access, particularly within coastal ranges, woodland and riparian landscapes, that will result in unavoidable residual impacts.
+The extent and type of disturbance to habitats associated with vegetation clearing is expected to vary across the Project.
+Some areas will require large mature tress to be pushed resulting in ripping soils, scraping of ground top soils and/or compaction of soils.
+Other areas might not trigger any disturbance treatment or only require grass slashing or minor pruning to facilitate construction.
+The actual disturbance within some project activities such as assembly areas (58m x 58m) or for line of sight (6m wide next to the access track below the conductor wires) will be evaluated and determined onsite prior to construction.
+Therefore, due to this uncertainty a precautionary or conservative approach has been adopted during the quantification of direct impacts.
+This approach was adopted following further consultation with State and Commonwealth government agencies.
+The cumulative impacts across the vast extent of the project (approximately 1,000 km), regardless of the individual dimension, size or scale of individual activities, will reduce the extent and quality of EVNT species habitat to a significant extent.

 These significant impacts apply to several conservation significant species impacted by this Project and a land-based offset may be required.
-Therefore, this BOMS has been prepared with the expectation that offset would be required for the koala, black-throated finch and squatter pigeon.
+Therefore, this BOMS has been prepared with the expectation that a direct land-based offset would be required to compensate for the potential significant residual impacts (SRI) from the Project.